 I am an Assistant Professor of Comparative Politics in the Department of International Affairs at the University of Georgia.
 I study political order, violence, armed politics, and democratization with an empirical focus in sub-Saharan Africa.
-My book project, How Democracy Shapes State-Building: Elections and Armed Groups in Africa, examines how the demands of multi-party competition shape the state’s control over violence.
+My book project, How Democracy Shapes State-Building: Elections and Government-Armed Group Relations in Africa, examines how the demands of multi-party competition shape the state’s control over violence.
 In related work, I explore electoral violence, non-state welfare, political participation, and the political economy of development.

-My research is forthcoming in Political Science Quarterly and has been generously supported by the Smith Richardson Foundation and the Watson Institute for International and Public Affairs at Brown University.
+My research has been published in Political Science Quarterly and generously supported by the Smith Richardson Foundation and the Watson Institute for International and Public Affairs at Brown University.
 I received my Ph.D. in Political Science from Brown University in 2017.